jdoucet-OC/P9_jdo/README.md

 ## Introduction

-This python project is a django-based web application that allows users to create tickets which can be then answered by other users, with a review system.
+This python project is a django-based web application that allows users to create tickets which can then be answered by other users, with a review system.
+The web application is about book reviews.
 Users can follow each others.
 Any followed user's activity can be seen in the homepage.